If you've had a diagnosis of ovarian cancer, it's a common reaction to wonder what caused it, or worry that other family members may be at risk.

 Cancer is a common illness so it's not unusual to have more than one family member with the same type of cancer and/or different types of cancer within one family.
 However, some families may have a greater chance than normal of developing ovarian cancer.

-Up to 20 per cent of cases of ovarian cancer occur because of a genetic cause – a mutation (alteration or change) in one or more genes known to increase the risk of ovarian cancer, which has been passed on from your mother or father.
+Up to 20 per cent of cases of ovarian cancer occur because of a genetic cause.
+This is a mutation (alteration or change) in one or more genes known to increase the risk of ovarian cancer, which has been passed on from your mother or father.
 Some types of ovarian cancer (such as serous epithelial ovarian cancer) are more likely to be caused by a mutation in a gene than others (such as mucinous or germ cell ovarian cancer).

 What is meant by hereditary ovarian cancer?

-'Hereditary' means the passing on of specific characteristics in your DNA (genetic makeup) from one generation to another – in this case, passing on a mutation in a gene.
+'Hereditary' means the passing on of specific characteristics in your DNA (genetic makeup) from one generation to another.
+In this case it means passing on a mutation in a gene.
 The term 'familial' means something that occurs or tends to occur in families.

 'Familial cancer' or 'hereditary cancer' is a cancer that has developed as a result of carrying a mutation in a gene.